ldsands/UsefulCodeSnippets/programming_languages/python/pandas_commands.md

     dta = dta.iloc[0:10,]
     # this is the same but to avoid accidentally leaving this code in my script the text afterwards helps me find it before I use a script into production
     dta = dta.iloc[0:10,] # TESTCODE: remove for production
+    # another option is to use the head method to get the top rows
+    dta = dta.head(10)  # TESTCODE:
     ```

 - splitting a dataframe into a list can sometimes be very helpful for either breaking up processing over time or (theoretically anyway python is NOT good at parallel processing) for parallel processing.
 I usually use this for breaking up really long processing times so that I can restart my computer or regain all of my computer's resources for something more intensive.
 API calls with query limits is a great example of this.
 I then usually use a for loop to write these to separate files in a subfolder for keeping track of them in my processing.